mtizim/to-arch/README.md

 - [x] Ask reboot after run

-- [ ] Check if IPv4 or IPv6
+- [x] Ask which kernel version is to be installed

 - [ ] Manjaro Sway community edition support

-- [x] Ask which kernel version is to be installed